A handful of SKY Racing's heavy hitters stood up this week, and steered their followers into some handy profits.

 SKY Racing Tipster Track Experts

-Like last week, Brad Davidson is the SKY tipster you want to be following at the track.
+She's clearly a tipster you want to be following at the moment.